 Acacia Cliffs Lodge (Taupo)

-The kind-hearted owners, Linda and Rick Whitlock will make your stay here unforgettable.
-The couple extend a warm welcome to all, and the love they exude for Taupo is palpable.
+The kind-hearted owners, Linda and Rick Whitlock, will make your stay here unforgettable.
+The couple extends a warm welcome to all and the love they exude for Taupo is palpable.
 The luxury lodge caters to up to eight guests in four boutique rooms, each with floor-to-ceiling windows, and a private deck or garden courtyard.
 Set on a plot high above Lake Taupo, the lodge offers an uninterrupted panorama of the lake, sharing its space only with clucking hens, grazing sheep and an abundance of green.
 Though stylised and modern, the interior puts comfort first – something we are always in favour of.
 A standard evening includes Rick whipping up family-style feasts, whilst guests are invited to gather around the shared dining table.
-The duo are skilled at creating a real community feel amongst travellers, and it makes their stunning property a sanctuary to stay in.
+The duo is skilled at creating a real community feel amongst travellers, and it makes their stunning property a sanctuary to stay in.

-Sassy Mama tip: If you’re travelling with another family, you can opt for exclusive booking, and have the entire place to yourselves.
+Sassy Mama tip: If you’re travelling with another family, you can opt for exclusive booking and have the entire place to yourselves.
 Taupo airport transfers can also be included free of cost!

 Treetops Lodge (Rotorua)

-When it comes to the full dining experience, Treetops Lodge was one of the most memorable.
+When it comes to the full dining experience, Treetops Lodge was one of our most memorable.
 Fresh produce is used to whip up unique combinations.
 Our dinner favourites included fresh ceviche, and our breakfast go-to was the sweet potato hash brown.
 Celebrating a special occasion as a family or couple?
 Guests are invited to enjoy a private dining experience in the library.
 Candlelit and by a fireplace, it’s an intimate and calming way to spend your evening – a welcome change from overcrowded restaurants!

 What to do in Taupo and Rotorua:

 Kai Waho Outdoor Experience: The Māori words “Kai” and “Waho” can be combined to describe a master of the wilderness.
 That’s exactly what Tom Loughlin, the legendary “tangata whenua” (person of the land), is.
-The Kai Waho experience is all about sharing the Maori traits of respect and balance to guests that are eager to learn.
+The Kai Waho experience is all about sharing the Māori traits of respect and balance to guests that are eager to learn.
 As your host, Tom can pick you up directly from Acacia Cliffs Lodge, about 1.5 hours away, and take you through his tribe’s land, out in the New Zealand bush for a genuine cultural experience.
 Tom advises that this is more suitable for kids over the age of 9.

-A day trip includes everything from a traditional Maori Hangi (where food is cooked in a pit under the ground) to exploring some of the 2,000 hectares of Māori-owned wilderness.
+A day trip includes everything from a traditional Māori Hangi (where food is cooked in a pit under the ground) to exploring some of the 2,000 hectares of Māori-owned wilderness.
 Kai Waho prides itself in never offering the same experience twice, so each day is personalised to suit the guests’ interests.
 The natural flow of conversation means that you and the kids will be learning about New Zealand’s history and culture every step of the way.

-Tom is an experienced Maori chef and search-and-rescue specialist (tracker), with a deep knowledge and understanding of Maori relationships.
+Tom is an experienced Māori chef and search-and-rescue specialist (tracker), with deep knowledge and understanding of Māori relationships.
 It’s clear that he feels a physical, emotional and spiritual connection with the land, and he’s passionate about sharing the true nature of New Zealand with his guests.
-He manages 5,000 acres of Maori land up in the Kaimanawa Ranges, and takes tourists, Maori groups and New Zealand youths out there to hunt, cook, hike and learn.
+He manages 5,000 acres of Māori land up in the Kaimanawa Ranges and takes tourists, Māori groups and New Zealand youths out there to hunt, cook, hike and learn.
 Whether you’re taking a day trip or planning a longer stay, it’s an entirely unique experience.

 Otumuheke Stream: These natural, geothermal hot springs are in Taupo’s Spa Thermal Park, a natural “hot spot” on the banks of the Waikato River.
-Soak away in the pools before or after walking to Huka Falls.
+Soak away in the pools before, or after, walking to Huka Falls.

 Craters of the Moon: This geothermal area features accessible boardwalks meandering through steam vents and bubbling craters.
 Run by a small charitable trust, admission is only $8 per person.

 Rotorua Museum: Learn about New Zealand’s heritage at the iconic Rotorua Museum (walking distance from the centre of Rotorua).
-There are currently free daily tours of the Government Gardens, where little learners of all ages can find out about traditional Maori culture and the battle history of the area.
+There are currently free daily tours of the Government Gardens, where little learners of all ages can find out about traditional Māori culture and the battle history of the area.

 Polynesian Spa: In need of a mama-only spa session?
 This developed geothermal spa facility in Rotorua offers the therapeutic benefits of the award-winning Polynesian Spa mineral water.
 The slightly acidic Priest Spring works wonders on muscle pain, while the alkaline Rachel Spring nourishes and rejuvenates the skin.

 Waitomo Glow Worm Caves: Take your pick between a walking tour, a black water rafting boat ride or shooting through tubes to witness the glistening glow worms in the world-famous Waitomo caves.
 Whether your family is after leisure or excitement, Waitomo’s underground caves give you the chance to observe these minuscule beings up close.
 While it may not look quite like the trending Instagram videos, the clusters of worms really do resemble a star-studded sky, and this cooling cave experience is unique to New Zealand.

 It’s no surprise that Auckland is frequently listed as one of the most liveable cities in the world.
-The combination of culture, art, natural beauty and convenience make New Zealand’s largest cosmopolitan centre a hub for locals and tourists.
+The combination of culture, art, natural beauty and convenience make New Zealand’s largest cosmopolitan centre a hub for locals and tourists alike.
 As the narrowest part of New Zealand, this widespread, active city has easy access to nature.
 The main similarity it has to Hong Kong is that it’s an energetic city, with easy harbour access, and 30-minute drives to beaches.
 Although these West Coast beaches overlook the Tasman sea, between Australia and New Zealand, so the differences are vast!

 Where to stay in Auckland:

-This well-known hotel is one of the Auckland’s most historic buildings.
+This well-known hotel is one of Auckland’s most historic buildings.
 With 185 rooms across the two wings, you can take your pick between The Tower (offering modern, contemporary designs) or The Hotel (sporting a traditional take).
 The rooms are more spacious than you’d expect for a city hotel, with all your necessities on hand.
 If you choose to dine in, the Hectors Restaurant features local produce, and the chef and team are especially good at catering to necessary dietary requirements.
 With vegetation and vegan options, it’s working on developing sustainable habits.
-The Lobby Bar, rooftop swimming pool, gym, and tennis court are all well received additions.
+The Lobby Bar, rooftop swimming pool, gym, and tennis court are all well-received additions.

 What to do in Auckland:

 Karekare Beach: Located on the West Coast, this beach is recognised for its isolated natural beauty.
-With thick rainforests, black sand, and unpredictable weather, Auckland’s West Coast is very different from the East.
+With thick rainforests, black sand and unpredictable weather, Auckland’s West Coast is very different from the East.

 Auckland War Memorial Museum: You could spend days here and still leave with more to see.
 We’d suggest heading to the Weird and Wonderful area, on the 2nd floor, to see the famous Moa bird.
 Kids will also love the cultural performances, which almost act as little crash courses about New Zealand’s history.

 The Winter Garden at the Auckland Domain: This treasure is located right opposite the Museum.
-You’ll find a constantly changing selection of rare plants and flowers within picturesque Victorian-style glasshouses.
+You’ll find a constantly changing selection of rare plants and flowers set within picturesque Victorian-style glasshouses.

-Cornwall Park: This is the biggest park in the Aukland, leading up to the volcanic peak, One Tree Hill.
-Driving through the entrance, try and get your little ones to spot the “Maori Christmas tree” – the Pohutukawa trees with its crimson needle-like flower.
-The entire park is packed with history, farm-life and places to explore.
+Cornwall Park: This is the biggest park in Auckland, leading up to the volcanic peak, One Tree Hill.
+Driving through the entrance, try and get your little ones to spot the “Māori Christmas tree” – the Pohutukawa trees with its crimson needle-like flower.
+The entire park is packed with history, farm life and places to explore.

 Newmarket Shopping Centre: A premier shopping district with plenty of fashion and entertainment options.
 It’s located minutes away from Auckland’s Central Business District.